 When is a Parental Consent Letter Required for UK Visa?

-A parental consent letter is required when a child under 18 is travelling without both parents — whether alone, with one parent, or with another adult.
-The letter must come from all persons with parental responsibility and detail the child's travel arrangements, care provisions, and explicit consent for the trip.
+A parental consent letter is required whenever a child under 18 travels without both parents — alone, with one parent, or with another adult.
+It must come from everyone with parental responsibility and set out the travel arrangements, care provisions, and explicit consent for the trip.

 When Parental Consent IS Required

-- Child travelling alone: Consent letter from both parents (or the parent with sole custody)
+- Child travelling alone: consent from both parents (or the parent with sole custody)

-- Child travelling with one parent: Consent letter from the other parent
+- Child travelling with one parent: consent from the other parent

-- Child travelling with grandparent/relative: Consent letter from both parents
+- Child travelling with grandparent/relative: consent from both parents

-- Child travelling with family friend: Consent letter from both parents plus care arrangement details
+- Child travelling with family friend: consent from both parents plus care arrangement details

-- Dependent children of other visa holders: Consent relating to care arrangements in the UK
+- Dependent children of other visa holders: consent covering UK care arrangements

 When Parental Consent is NOT Required

-If both parents (or a parent with sole custody/parental responsibility) are applying for and accompanying the child, a separate parental consent letter is typically not required.
-However, this should still be documented in the application form.
+If both parents (or a parent with sole custody) are applying for and accompanying the child, a separate consent letter is typically unnecessary — though the arrangement should still be stated in the application form.

 What Must the Consent Letter Include?